mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 # A Whole New Vocabulary.
 There are a lot of completely new words to learn when you learn Haskell.
 Things like *Functor* and *Monad*.

-These words are going to feel 'heavier' to learn for a few reasons.
+These words are going to feel _heavier_ to learn for a few reasons.
 When starting to learn imperative programming, a lot of the new vocabulary has at least _some_ familiarity.
 A loop brings to mind...well, loops.
 Race car tracks, , uhh....cereal.

 We store memories by attaching them to previously made memories, so there is going to be a tendency for your brain to just shut off if too many of these new, heavy words show up in a sentence or paragraph.
-I had no associations with the word 'Functor', so it was hard to store.
+I had no associations with the word _Functor_, so it was hard to store.

 My strategy in learning these words was to come up with my own name that made sense to me and mentally substitute it every time that heavy word came up.
 After a while, these made up synonyms anchored me and I had no problem with the 'heavy word'.